-It’s easy to make a brand-new structure look inviting and durable in a catalog, but how well does it hold up after three years (or more!) of wear, tear and weather?
+It’s easy to make a brand-new playground structures look inviting and durable in a catalog, but how well does it hold up after three years (or more!) of wear, tear and weather?

 While marketing materials and websites are helpful resources, we recommend that you take a playground field trip to see and touch what’s out there before making the decision to buy.